grifcj/stm32-can/README.md

 # Overview
 This repo contains code for testing CAN functionality with Renode.

-Currently, the STMCAN peripheral and CANHub provided with Renode have some minor errors which cause Renode to crash.
-Instructions to build custom renode are provided.

-Once you have embedded binaries and custom renode, then the renode scripts can be executed which demonstrate CAN communication.
+---
+**NOTE**

+These examples haven't been tested on real hardware.
+Though they may demonstrate CAN communication in Renode, there may be issues when run on actual devices.

+---

 ### Tool versions
 Major tools/resources and their versions used while testing

 * ubuntu 20.04
 * make 4.2.1
-* cmake 3.17.2
+* cmake 3.22.1
-* gcc-arm-none-eabi 10-2020-q4-major
+* gcc-arm-none-eabi 10.3-2021.10
-* mono 6.12.0.122
+* mono 6.12.0.182
-* monodevelop 7.8.4 (build2)
+* renode 1.13.2
+* vscode 1.75.1 (For developing Renode)

 # Cross compiler and BSP
 The example assumes the use of [GNU RM toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) and directly uses resources from STM32CubeF4 package (V1.25.2).
-The cube resources have been imported directly into this repo, so no need to grab it seperately.
+The cube resources have been imported directly into this repo, so no need to grab it separately.
 The build is targeting the STM324xG_EVAL development board with a STM32F407 MCU.

 # Build Embedded Binaries